Kevin Spacey sexual misconduct allegations: Christmas Eve YouTube videos

-From 2018 to 2020, and again in 2023, Spacey posted an annual video to his YouTube channel on Christmas Eve.
+In 2018, 2019, 2020 and 2023, Spacey posted an annual video to his YouTube channel on Christmas Eve.

 On December 24, 2018, Spacey uploaded a video titled "Let Me Be Frank", in which he – while in character as Frank Underwood – appeared to deny the real-life allegations leveled against him.
 The video was described by Slate writer Daniel Politi as "bizarre" and "stomach-churning", while drawing derision from actresses such as Ellen Barkin, Patricia Arquette, and Alyssa Milano, the latter of whom called it "creepy".
 As of December 2022, the video has over 13 million views.

 On December 24, 2019, Spacey posted another video, titled "KTWK" (short for "kill them with kindness"), to his YouTube channel, once again in character as Underwood.

 In 2020, Spacey posted a third Christmas Eve video, titled "1-800 XMAS", in which he spoke in Underwood's accent before breaking character and speaking in his natural voice.
 He then expressed sympathy for people struggling amid the COVID-19 pandemic and promoted two suicide and substance abuse hotlines.
 The annual videos have been described as "tone-deaf" by Eric Hegedus in The New York Post with respect to the allegations against him.

 On December 24, 2023, Spacey posted a video where he stayed in character as Underwood, conversing with right-wing political commentator Tucker Carlson.
 The two discussed Netflix and the upcoming 2024 presidential election.